 199 Marlborough Dartmouth is located on the NE corner of Marlborough and Exeter, with 197 Marlborough to the east, 11 Exeter to the west, across Exeter.
 295-297 Beacon to the north, across Alley 418, and 16 Exeter (196 Marlborough) to the south, across Marlborough.

-199 Marlborough, a six-unit apartment building, was designed by architect Ernest N. Boyden and built in 1890 by David Rand, builder, for real estate developer Seth R. Baker.
-He is shown as the owner on the original building permit application, dated June 11, 1890, and on the final building inspection report, dated December 20, 1890 (bound with the building inspection report, located in the Boston Public Library’s Arts Department, is a floor plan for the second floor).
+Seth Baker is shown as the owner of 199 Marlborough on the original building permit application, dated June 11, 1890.
+He sold the property on October 20, 1890, to real estate dealer Nathan C. Bedell of Providence.
+It probably was still under construction and Seth Baker continued to be shown as the owner on the final building inspection report, dated December 20, 1890 (bound with the building inspection report, located in the Boston City Archives, is a water-damaged floor plan for the second floor).

-In early 1924, 199 Marlborough was acquired from Arthur M. Little and Mary A. Neale by Abbott Lawrence Lowell.
-The sale was reported by the Boston Globe on January 20, 1924.
-He continued to own the building in 1942.
+On January 3, 1924, 199 Marlborough was acquired from Arthur M. Little by Abbott Lawrence Lowell.
 At the time, it was composed of seven apartments.

-The property changed hands and, by 1951, was owned by John Mescla.
-In June of 1954, he applied for (and subsequently received) permission to legalize the occupancy as eight apartments and a doctor’s office.
+The property changed hands and on October 14, 1949, was acquired by John (Giacomo) Mescia and his wife, Adeline (Moccia) Mescia.
+They lived in Newton.
+On February 9, 1951, they transferred the property to Adeline Mescia as trustee of the Mescia Realty Trust.
+In June of 1954, John Mescia applied for (and subsequently received) permission to legalize the occupancy of 199 Marlborough as eight apartments and a doctor’s office.

-By 1958, 199 Marlborough was owned by Amelung Realty Company, Inc. In July of 1958, it applied for (and subsequently received) permission to convert the property into a dormitory and one apartment, apparently for use by students of Sargent College.
+The property again changed hands and, on July 26, 1957, was acquired by the Amelung Realty Company, Inc. (Elisabeth A. Amelung, president).
+In July of 1958, it applied for (and subsequently received) permission to convert the property into a dormitory and one apartment, apparently for use by students of Boston University’s Sargent College.

 On September 22, 1958, the Building Department received a complaint from the parent of one of the students occupying the dormitory, expressing his concern about over-crowding and the lack of adequate egress.
-On September 29, 1958, the Building Department held a conference with the owner, Mrs. Elisabeth Amelung-Sweet, at which time it became clear that the dormitory did not meet code requirements.
+On September 29, 1958, the Building Department held a conference with Elisabeth Amelung, at which time it became clear that the dormitory did not meet code requirements.

-By 1959, 199 Marlborough was owned by Boston University, which continued to operate it as a women’s dormitory, having made all the necessary fire safety and egress improvements required by the Building Department.
+On June 20, 1960, 199 Marlborough was acquired from Amelung Realty by Boston University, which continued to operate it as a women’s dormitory, having made all the necessary fire safety and egress improvements required by the Building Department.

-In the mid-1970s, Chamberlayne went bankrupt and on June 25, 1975, it transferred 199 Marlborough to Bernard P. Rome, trustee in bankruptcy.
+In the mid-1970s, Chamberlayne went bankrupt and on June 25, 1975, it transferred 199 Marlborough to Bernard P. Rome of Newton, trustee in bankruptcy.

 On December 15, 1976, 199 Marlborough was purchased from Bernard Rome by the Back Bay Restorations Company, Limited Partnership (Zena Nemetz, president, treasurer, and general partner).
 At the same time, it also purchased Chamberlayne’s properties at 238 Marlborough, 148 Commonwealth, 278–280–282 Commonwealth, and 298 Commonwealth).
 In November of 1976, it had acquired 274 Commonwealth and 276 Commonwealth, which also previously had been owned by Chamberlayne.